-Then the band and the captain and officers of the Jews took Jesus and bound him, die for the people.
+12. Then the band and the captain and officers of the Jews took Jesus and bound him,

 13. And led him to Annas first; for he was Father in law to Caiaphas, who was the high priest that same year.